-Whether you’re an executive seeking a new job, considering a job search or content in your role (but would pursue a dream job if it became available), it’s important to have a resume that presents who you are today and positions you well for where you want to go next in your career.
+Whether you’re actively pursuing your next executive role or considering a job search, it’s important to have a resume that presents who you are today and positions you well for where you want to go next in your career.

-Take the time now to review your current resume and if contains the following mistakes, don’t wait — fix them!
+Take the time now to review your current resume.
+If contains the following mistakes, fix them !

 1. Superfluously Long Summary

 A summary, by definition, should provide a brief snapshot of who you are, not restate your entire resume.
-If your summary takes up half of a page or more — with lengthy paragraphs and overlapping (but varying) lists of expertise, accomplishments and keywords — it’s too long.
-Plus, with so much information crammed in, it’s hard to sift through quickly and key points can get overlooked.
+If it takes up half of a page or more — with lengthy paragraphs and overlapping (but varying) lists of expertise, accomplishments and keywords — it’s too long.
+Not to mention, with so much information crammed in, it’s hard to sift through and readers will overlook key points.

-An effective summary provides prospective employers and professional contacts with an overview of what you bring to the table.
-It briefly describes the unique experience, skills and expertise you offer and highlights the impact you’ve had… essentially outlining how you can do the same for prospective employers.
+An effective summary provides prospective employers and key contacts with an overview of what you bring to the table.
+It briefly states the unique experience, skills and expertise you offer and highlights the impact you’ve had… essentially outlining how you can do the same for prospective employers.

 2. Laundry List of Duties

 You don’t have to include everything you’ve ever done.
-Focus on content that best relates to what you’re looking to do next.
+Stick with content that best relates to what you’re looking to do next.

-For more guidance on how to present yourself effectively at the senior level, check out Executive Recruiter Tips: How To Stand Out as a Strong Candidate.
+For more guidance on how to present yourself effectively at the senior level, read our

 3. Minimal Job Information

-Avoid reducing your current and immediately preceding positions to just a few lines with little substance.
-People want to know what you’re doing now, what you’ve done recently and why it is (was) important.
-When you don’t elaborate, even if you have an impressive title, it’s hard to determine what you’re really doing and how (or if) you’re making a difference that can add value to a prospective employer.
+Avoid reducing current and recent positions to a few lines with little substance.
+People want to know what you’re doing now, what you last did and why it is (was) important.
+When you don’t elaborate, even with an impressive title, it’s hard to determine what you’re really doing and how (or if) you’re making a difference that can add value to a prospective employer.

 4. Over-Summarized Career Progression

-If you’ve received promotions and held several titles at one company, you have a great opportunity to show development/growth, loyalty and recognition of your talent.
-Unfortunately, many people over-summarize roles and include only the last title on their resume (usually because it’s the highest level), but use dates of their entire tenure with the organization.
+If you’ve advanced through several titles at one company, you have a great opportunity to show professional growth, loyalty and recognition of your talent.
+Unfortunately, many people over-summarize roles and list the last title only on their resume (usually because it’s the highest level), while using dates of their entire tenure with the organization.

 This is problematic on two levels.
-First, it’s inaccurate!
-For example, if you’ve been CFO for the past 5 years and before that were Vice President of Finance for 4 years, your resume should not list CFO only, which incorrectly implies that you’ve held this position for 9 years.
-Second, reducing roles and experience to one title diminishes career progression, which is an important and valuable narrative.
-Listing all titles demonstrates that your contributions had an impact that was recognized and rewarded.
+First, it’s false!
+If you’ve been CFO for the past 5 years at XYZ Co. and before that were their Vice President of Finance for 4 years, your resume should not list CFO only — it incorrectly implies that you’ve held this position for 9 years.
+Second, reducing roles and experience to one title diminishes career progression, which is a valuable narrative.
+Listing all titles shows that your contributions were impactful, recognized and rewarded.

 Generally speaking, describe multiple roles at one firm by separating out titles and dates with detail indicating increased responsibility and achievement over time.
-However, depending on context and roles, sometimes positions can be combined; it’s not a one-size-fits-all rule.
-Of note, summarizing career progression is widely acceptable on a board-focused resume, which differs from a regular executive resume (which used when seeking an operational role).
+However, depending on context and roles, some positions can be combined; it’s not a one-size-fits-all rule.
+For instance, summarizing career progression is widely acceptable on a board-focused resume, which differs from an operational executive resume.

 5. Missing Key Additional Information

-While experience is a priority, also include ancillary details that add dimension and can differentiate you from other candidates.
-List board roles (both corporate and nonprofit) and volunteer leadership positions, as well as relevant certifications, professional memberships, speaking engagements and awards/honors.
+While experience is a priority, don’t forget about ancillary details that add dimension and differentiate you from other candidates.
+List corporate, advisory and nonprofit board roles and volunteer leadership positions, as well as relevant certifications, professional memberships, speaking engagements and awards/honors.
 If you have an advanced degree, don’t omit undergraduate details; rather, include all post-secondary institutions/degree information.